jpzoll/Mental-Health-Twitter-Analysis/README.md

 attempted:

 ```
-1. Gather 50-100 timeline tweets per accounts (10,000 tweets) → Account Mood
+1. Gather & perform Sentiment Analysis 100 timeline tweets per spiritual or actor account → Account Mood
-2. For every 10 followers per accounts, gather 10 tweets each (10,000 tweets)→
-Follower Mood
+2. Gather & perform Sentiment Analysis on 200-300 tweets made AT each spiritual or actor account → Community Mood
-3. Once we have every Account Mood & Follower Mood (again an average), we will
+3. Once we have every Account Mood & Community Mood (again an average), we will
 have everything neatly placed in a Pandas Dataframe.
 A small version may look like
 this:
 ```